Ranjan234/Python-for-DataScience/README.md

-## DataScience_practice
+## Python and SQL For DataScience

 Welcome to the Data Science Practice repository! 🎉

 ## Purpose of this Repository
-This repository is designed for practice with popular Python libraries used in Data Science, including:
+This repository is designed for practice with popular Python and its libraries used in Data Science, including:

 - 🐼 **Pandas**: Data manipulation and analysis.
 - 📊 **NumPy**: Numerical computing.